 Feeding kittens differs from feeding adult cats.
 But if you know what kittens need, it is easy to serve a healthy and tasty meal for your little feline friends.
+It is also a good idea to get the right feeding equipment for your kitten such as a feeding bowl without edges and even a cat drinking fountain – Click here for our recommendation.

 The first few weeks you won’t have to do anything.
 Kittens drink mother’s milk and that’s about all they want and need.
 Kittens don’t have teeth at this age, so anything else would be problematic anyway.